Deepvali Marketing Guide: Tips and Strategies for Brands (2026)

 Cadbury

 Cadbury delivers a touching intergenerational message: while the younger generation may think texting “Happy Diwali” is enough, the older generation finds happiness in visiting loved ones and sharing chocolates.
-The ad beautifully captures the true spirit of Diwali celebrations.
+The ad beautifully captures the true spirit of Deepvali celebrations.

 Samsung